ItzikFa94/base-ui-exercise/README.md

   <img src="images/demo.gif" width="800">
 </p>

-You can go to [wix.com](https://wix.com), open the editor, and drag a button to your website to see its settings panel in reality.
+You can go to [wix.com](https://wix.com), open the editor and drag a button to your website to see its settings panel in reality.

 ## Guidelines